MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR-QueryFoldingPatterns.md

     FilteredPatients
 ```

-Filtering Patients by birth date range suing `and`, only the 1970s:
+Filtering Patients by birth date range using `and`, only the 1970s:

 <!--
     DOC: Folding Patient.date AND (date)